Mrityunjay112358/SFHS-Financial-Safety-Tips-Chatbot/README.md

 Open your web browser and navigate to http://127.0.0.1:5000/ to interact with the chatbot.

 ## DEMO Video
-Pls download the raw video from the link: https://github.com/Mrityunjay112358/SFHS-Financial-Safety-Tips-Chatbot/blob/main/SFHS%203001%20Video%20Demonstration.mp4
+Pls download the raw video from the link to view it: https://github.com/Mrityunjay112358/SFHS-Financial-Safety-Tips-Chatbot/blob/main/SFHS%203001%20Video%20Demonstration.mp4